zmxv/react-native-sound/README.md

 Return the loop count of the audio player.
 The default is `0` which means to play the sound once.
 A positive number specifies the number of times to return to the start and play again.
 A negative number indicates an indefinite loop.

 ### `setNumberOfLoops(value)`
 `value` {number} Set the loop count. `0` means to play the sound once.
-A positive number specifies the number of times to return to the start and play again.
-A negative number indicates an indefinite loop.
+A positive number specifies the number of times to return to the start and play again (iOS only).
+A negative number indicates an indefinite loop (iOS and Android).

 ### `getCurrentTime(callback)`
 `callback` {function(seconds, isPlaying)} Callback will receive the current playback position in seconds and whether the sound is being played.